SchrodingersNeko749/pladimirBlog/_posts/2022-11-29-networkinterface.md

 ```
 notice that we have executed bash on the namespace to be able to interact with our namespace.

-Now lets make a nameserver and try to connect to it.
+Now lets make a server and try to connect to it.

 ```
 $ nc -lnvp 8900 &